petercrippsIBM/art-ledger/README.md

 You may get errors at various points as you step through these instructions.
 You can find a list of errors I have encountered (with fixes) in [Possible Errors](docs/Possible%20Errors.md).

 ## Step 1: Install prerequisites
 As we'll be building this project locally and trying it out there first we need to install a number of tools to do this.
-The best place to get instructions for how to do setup (and tear down) of an environment is from [here](https://hyperledger.github.io/composer/latest/installing/installing-index).
-This gives instructions for both Ubuntu and macOS.
+The best place to get instructions for how to do setup of an environment is from [here](https://console.bluemix.net/docs/services/blockchain/develop_install.html#installing-a-development-environment).
+To install the prerequisites follow the instructions [here](https://hyperledger.github.io/composer/latest/installing/installing-prereqs.html).
+These give information for both Ubuntu and macOS.
+If you need to uninstall an environment that you previously set up follow the instructions [here](https://hyperledger.github.io/composer/latest/installing/uninstall-dev-env).

 What follows here mostly assumes you are using macOS because that's the machine I use.
 Note that for macOS you need to download Xcode (for the C++ compiler, used to install native Node.js modules) from the [AppStore](https://itunes.apple.com/bm/app/xcode/id497799835?mt=12) if you don't have it.
 This is a BIG application and for me tool several hours to download so you may want to kick that off and then go to bed or for a long walk.